fiso64/slsk-batchdl/README.md

                                  Title, Album, Length.
 Only the title column is required, but any extra info improves search results.

-                                 Search string for the track, album, or artist to search for:
+                                 String for the track, album, or artist to search for:
-                                 Can either be any typical search text like "{artist} - {title}" or a comma-separated list like
+                                 Can either be any typical search text like "Artist - Title" or a comma-separated list like "title=Song,artist=Artist"
-                                 "title=Song Name,artist=Artist Name,length=215".
-Allowed
-                                 properties are; title, artist, album, length (in seconds).
+                                 Available fields: title, artist, album, length (in seconds).

 Options:
   --user <username>              Soulseek username